Handwriting Recognition API

 When createHandwritingRecognizer(constraint) method is invoked, do the following:

-1. If constraint doesn’t have a languages member, throw a new TypeError
+1. If constraint doesn’t have a languages member, return a promise rejected with TypeError.

 2. Let p be a new promise.

-2. Convert constraint into a suitable form for handwriting recognizer.
+1. Convert constraint into a suitable form for creating a platform-dependent handwriting recognizer.

-5. If the user agent can’t prepare handwriting recognizer to perform recognitions, reject p with a new DOMException object whose name depending on the failure cause and abort:
+1. If the user agent can’t create or prepare a handwriting recognizer to perform recognitions, reject p with a new DOMException according to the failure cause:

-6. Let result be a new HandwritingRecognizer object, whose active flag is true
+1. Let result be a new HandwritingRecognizer object.

 const drawingHints = { textContext: "Hello world." }